Thursday, October 25, 2012

 One of my most favorite and memorable recollections is of the hogs and the way they consumed fresh apples.
 The sound of the crunching apples bespoke juiciness and obvious satisfaction.
 After tending to and feeding them all year, not to mention giving the hogs names, this time of year, though necessary, became a tearful farewell.
 I knew "Suzy" would be no more, the romping, carefree, apple snacking behemoth I had help her become.
 Alas, I digress!

 It was important that the temperature be cool enough to facilitate the smoking and curing process of the hams, shoulders and side meat.
 The day of slaughter started as did the garden harvesting, EARLY!, but also with a blooming fire underneath the scalding tub.
 The animal, once killed, is submerged in the water to aid in the sloughing off of it's hair and initial sterilization.
-The carcass would then be hung, gutted and bled.
-After the carcass is broken down, the process of smoking and preparation of the home-made and manually ground sausage would ensue.
+The carcass would then be hung, bled and eviscerated.
+After the carcass is thoroughly rinsed and broken down, the process of salting, smoking and preparation of the home-made and manually ground sausage would ensue.
 This has always been one of the best sausages I have ever tasted.
 The small brown bags of country sausage seasonings would be purchased from the local hardware and farm supplies store, Rountrey's.
 The rewards of this toiling day would consist of fresh, hot 'hoe cakes', harnessing the end product of sausage blended just right, with a perfect fat/lean ratio.
 A portion of the batches would be hot, the others mild, with a sumptuous fried egg in tow, absolute bliss!
 We savoured the harmonious balance of the sausage and it's complementary seasonings; sage heavy, paprika, red and black pepper.
 We were tasting the hard work, long grueling hours and sacrifice; Also, we secured sustenance for the long hard winter yet to come.

 Wintertime country breakfasts could often manifest themselves in the form of fried apples (fresh frozen from summer), steamed or fried potatoes, from the cool, dark storage bin in our "Corner House", homemade biscuits, hot from the oven, fresh, aromatic coffee and hearty cakes of organic and wholesome sausage, locally owned, grown and operated!!